SamihaFansur/Mentor-mentee-pairing-website/README.md

  Press "CTRL+C" in the terminal to stop the webserver -in your browser, in a new tab type https://box-name-portNumber.codio.io/index where the "box-name" is the two part name in the codio terminal
-    and the portNumber is the port number displayed in the terminal once you run app.rb
+    and the portNumber is the port number displayed in the terminal once you run app.rb **Make sure the requests table is empty before you run the webserver**

 Running Rspec tests:
 -To run the tests make sure you're in the project directory and run "rspec spec/features/test-file" or "rspec spec/unit/test-file" where "test-file" is the test you want to run e.g. "edit_spec.rb"